natiw04/cs372-proj/README.md

 ## Individual Contributions

-This is a solo project completed by [Your Name].
+This is a solo project completed by Natnael Worku.

 ### Key Technical Contributions:
 1. **RAG Pipeline**: End-to-end retrieval-augmented generation system